tpolecat/tut/tests/src/sbt-test/tut/test-07-unused-imports/expect.md

 by making the implicit value scala.language.higherKinds visible.
 This can be achieved by adding the import clause 'import scala.language.higherKinds' or by setting the compiler option -language:higherKinds.
-See the Scala docs for value scala.language.higherKinds for a discussion why the feature should be explicitly enabled.
+See the Scaladoc for value scala.language.higherKinds for a discussion why the feature should be explicitly enabled.
        trait Functor[F[_]]
                      ^